alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - Deploy an SRE storage account using `./Setup_SRE_Storage_Accounts.ps1 -configId <SRE CONFIG ID>`
   - Where the `<SRE CONFIG ID>` is the name specified in the full config file, equal to `<shmid><sreid>`.
 For example, the full config file `sre_testcsandbox_full_config` will have `<SRE CONFIG ID>` equal to `testcsandbox`.
   - This script will create a storage account in the `RG_SHM_<shmId>_DATA_PERSISTENT` resource group, a corresponding private end point in `RG_SRE_NETWORKING` and will configure the DNS zone of the storage account to the right IP address.
-  - If you encounter issues with the DNS zone configuration, try rerunning the script using the optional `-dnsForceUpdate` parameter
 - The deployment will take around 5 minutes to complete